Who are we?

 We’re also people, spouses, and parents.
 We met as undergraduates at Caltech in 2001, and have been together ever since — through PhDs at Harvard and MIT, ten years working at the Earth Observatory of Singapore as faculty, and now as visiting scientists at Cornell University.
 Over the years, we have collaborated on science, public communication, and the raising of three children!

 We communicate broadly.
-We are regularly asked to provide insight on recent earthquakes by major media organizations, including the New York Times, Washington Post, Al Jazeera, BBC, and National Geographic.
+We are regularly asked to provide insight on recent earthquakes by major media organizations, including the New York Times, Washington Post, Al Jazeera, BBC, CNN, and National Geographic.
 You can find an incomplete list of news highlights here.

 Why subscribe?

 Who subscribes to Earthquake Insights?
-We have readers from more than 100 countries around the world.
+We have readers from more than 130 countries around the world.
 Subscribers include earthquake scientists, journalists, people recently impacted by earthquakes, and interested laypeople.
 We write our posts to reach all of these audiences — presenting new and exciting results in everyday language.

-We make all of our new posts (<1 month old) free, because we believe that everyone around the world should have access to the latest information when they are impacted by an earthquake.
+Subscribe to get regular updates when new posts come out — typically every few days, sometimes longer, depending on what earthquakes have been happening.
+All of our new posts (<1 month old) free, because we believe that everyone around the world should have access to the latest information when they are impacted by an earthquake.

 Some of our posts contain critical, in-depth analyses of recent earthquake research.
 These posts are permanently free, in order to allow open discussion within the scientific community.